-Maturation: Outcomes are due to a natural or non-experimental change that occurs over time
+Maturation: Outcomes are due to a natural or non-experimental change that occurs over time due to growth and/or development of individuals, groups, or organizations

 You evaluate employee performance.
 Then the company institutes a six-month training program.
 You evaluate employee performance again after the program.
-Performance scores are way up.
+Performance scores are much higher.
 You think "Great.
 That program worked!"
 But there is a problem.
 The improvement in performance may be due to more job experience.
-Maybe almost everyone would have gotten better without the training program.
-All sorts of studies of children and youth over time are plaqued by maturation effects.
+Perhaps most participants would have improved more without the training program due purely to greater experience.
+All sorts of studies of children and youth over time are plagued by maturation effects.
 Lots of changes happen just because they are maturing and changing physically and psychologically.
 If you are going to use an intervention -- a program, a drug treatment, something like that -- use a treatment and control design (an experiment).
 That way you can tell how much change occurred because of maturation -- that will be the average change in the control group.
 In many cases, however, you simply cannot eliminate maturation effects.
 At a minimum, you discuss them and use the literature to try to determine how important they are to your conclusions.
 More important, one type of design - the longitudinal design -incorporates maturity as a component in the design.
 If maturity is important and you need to understand maturation effects, this is an excellent design to select.
-On the other hand, if you select a cross-sectional design, you really have very little protection from maturation effects.
+On the other hand, if you select a cross-sectional design, you have little protection from maturation effects.